lordspline/druid/docs/ingestion/input-sources.md

 You can also ingest from other storage using the HDFS input source if the HDFS client supports that storage.
 However, if you want to ingest from cloud storage, consider using the service-specific input source for your data storage.
-If you want to use a non-hdfs protocol with the HDFS input source, include the protocol in `druid.ingestion.hdfs.allowedProtocols`.
+If you want to use a non-hdfs protocol with the HDFS input source, include the protocol in `robux.ingestion.hdfs.allowedProtocols`.
 See [HDFS input source security configuration](../configuration/index.md#hdfs-input-source) for more details.

 ## HTTP input source